-Figure 3 takes a more global view of these relationships, across the full set of UN Extended Model Life Tables.
-(The life tables marked in gold Xs are the four example life tables just discussed.)
+Figure 3 takes a more global view of these relationships across the full set of UN Extended Model Life Tables.
+(The life tables marked with Xs are the four example life tables just discussed.)
 Panels A and B show that, at low levels of life expectancy, the ALL diverges widely from life expectancy, while at high levels, it diverges very little.
-This relationship between the ALL and life expectancy is not only driven by life expectancy, but also by life expectancy's historical relationship with variance in the age at death.
-Panel C illustrates that relationship for these model life tables.
-This historical relationship between life expectancy and variation in the age at death can be roughly periodized into three phases.
-First, the earliest increases in life expectancy (away from the levels experienced by early human societies) may also have increased variation in the age at death, relative to a context where most deaths were in childhood.
+This relationship between the ALL and life expectancy is not only driven directly by the level of life expectancy, but also by life expectancy's historical relationship with variance in the age at death.
+Panel C illustrates that historical relationship for these model life tables.
+This relationship between life expectancy and variation in the age at death can be roughly periodized into three phases.
+First, the earliest increases in life expectancy (away from the levels experienced by early human societies) may also have increased variation in the age at death, relative to a context in which most deaths were during childhood.
 Second, in the past few centuries, large increases in life expectancy were driven by declining mortality at young ages when such deaths were less common than in early human societies, and these changes tended to substantially reduce variation in the age at death.
 Third, in high-longevity populations, more recent increases in longevity are concentrated at older ages and may tend to reduce variation in the age at death only a small amount, and sometimes increase it (Engelman et. al. 2010, Tuljapurkar 2010).
-Since the ALL will diverge from life expectancy the most when the variance is high and life expectancy is low (Eq 6), these relationships help to explain why, as Panels A and B showed, the ALL is maximally divergent from life expectancy when life expectancy once life expectancy reaches roughly age 50.
-Panel D shows the resulting relationship between the variance in the age at death and the ALL.
-Even though, fixing life expectancy, a larger variance means a larger divergence of the ALL from life expectancy, the historical relationship between life expectancy and variance complicates the overall relationship between variance and the ALL.
-As life expectancy increases across these model life tables, the ALL travels along the arcs shown in Panel D, from the uppermost values (representing low life expectancy contexts) then out to the right, then down toward the bottom left.
+Since the ALL will diverge from life expectancy the most when the variance is high and life expectancy is low (Eq.
+6), these relationships help to explain why, as Panels A and B of Fig. 3 showed, the ALL is maximally divergent from life expectancy when life expectancy is roughly in the age range 20-40, and converges rapidly toward life expectancy once life expectancy reaches roughly age 50.
+Panel D of Fig. 3 shows the resulting relationship between the variance in the age at death and the ALL.
+Even though, fixing life expectancy, a larger variance in the age at death means a larger divergence of the ALL from life expectancy, the historical relationship between life expectancy and variance complicates the overall relationship between variance and the ALL.
+As life expectancy increases across these model life tables, the ALL's divergence from life expectancy travels along the arcs shown in Panel D, from the uppermost values (representing low life expectancy contexts) then out to the right, then down toward the bottom left.